Jurisdiction overview

 • Tax: Kiribati domestic law - not ATO

 The confusion is easy to make.
-A common error is filing with ATO based on an address labeled "Christmas Island" when the actual location is Kiritimati, or vice versa.
-The ISO 3166-1 alpha-2 codes — CX for the Australian territory, KI for Kiribati — are the reliable disambiguation tool.
+A common error is filing with the ATO based on an address labeled "Christmas Island" when the actual location is Kiritimati, or vice versa.
+The ISO 3166-1 alpha-2 codes - CX for the Australian territory, KI for Kiribati - are the reliable disambiguation tool.
 Always verify the code before filing or engaging a tax agent.

 Where does Christmas Island sit in the Australian external territory cohort?